Readless

 • Tap your network: Portfolio companies and trusted peers are your best sources

-The average VC screens 200 companies to make 4 investments.
+VCs review roughly 100 companies to make one investment.
 That level of selectivity should apply to information too.
 Read less, but read what matters.

-How many newsletters should a VC subscribe to?
+How many newsletters should a VC subscribe to in 2026?

 Most successful VCs maintain 10-15 active newsletter subscriptions.
 The key is quality over quantity—focus on publications that directly inform your investment thesis and sector expertise.
-If you're subscribed to more than 20 newsletters, consider using an AI newsletter summarizer to condense the reading load.
+According to Mailbird's 2025 survey, professionals already receive 121 emails per day, so each newsletter must earn its place.
+If you're subscribed to more than 20, use an AI newsletter summarizer to compress reading load.

 What's the best way to manage newsletter overload as an investor?

-Three approaches work well: 1) Ruthlessly unsubscribe from anything you haven't read in 30 days, 2) Use AI digest tools that summarize multiple newsletters into one, 3) Set up dedicated reading blocks rather than checking throughout the day.
-Check out our top VC newsletters guide for a curated starting list.
+The three highest-leverage tactics are ruthless unsubscribing, AI digestion, and time-boxing.
+First, unsubscribe from anything you haven't opened in 30 days.
+Second, use AI digest tools that merge multiple newsletters into one summary—saving 70-80% of reading time.
+Third, set dedicated morning and evening reading blocks rather than checking throughout the day.
+See our top VC newsletters guide for a curated starting list.

 How much time do VCs spend reading each day?